 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 One thing that was different about their arrival was that instead of a band and a welcoming committee waiting at the pier to tell them to enjoy their stay in the Philippines and see as much of the island as they could, a party came aboard the ship – carrying guns – and told the soldiers, “Draw your firearms immediately; we’re under alert.
 We expect a war with Japan at any moment.
 Your destination is Fort Stotsenburg, Clark Field.”
 At 3:00 P.M., as they left the ship, a Marine was checking off the names of the enlisted men.
 When someone said his name, the Marine responded with, “Hello sucker.”
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks with 17th Ordnance.
 Most of the men rode a train to the fort.

 At the fort, they were greeted by Gen. Edward King, who apologized that they had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they all received Thanksgiving Dinner – a stew thrown into their mess kits – before he went to have his own.
-Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.
+Being an officer, he was invited to have Thanksgiving dinner with the officers of the 194th Tank Battalion.